karthikeyanVK/AzureContainerInstanceScheduler/Readme.md

 Navigate to Access keys and get the Connection string and save it.
 ![storagekeys](/docs/storagekeys.png)

 Create a new Table in the Azure portal of the Azure storage created.
-Navigate to Tables section and enter table name as ContainerScheduleDetails and press OK.
+Navigate to Tables section, add new Table and enter table name as ContainerScheduleDetails and press OK.

 ![createtable](/docs/createtable.png)